What can you tell me about Resperate? Does it really help lower blood pressure?

 Answer From Sheldon G. Sheps, M.D.

-Resperate uses chest sensors to measure your breathing, and then a computerized unit creates a melody for you to use to synchronize your breathing.
+Resperate uses chest sensors to measure your breathing, and then sends the real-time information to a small device you wear as a belt.
+The device creates a melody for you to listen to and synchronize your breathing.
 The melody is supposed to help you slow your breathing with long exhalations.

-Resperate is generally intended to be used at least 15 minutes a day, three to four days a week.
-Within a few weeks, the deep-breathing exercises can help lower both systolic and diastolic blood pressure — the top and bottom numbers in a blood pressure reading.
-You may need to keep doing the breathing exercises to maintain the blood pressure lowering benefits.
+Resperate is intended to be used at least 15 minutes a day, three to four days a week.
+Within a few weeks, the device-guided slow breathing exercises can help lower both the top (systolic) and bottom (diastolic) numbers in a blood pressure reading.

 If you're considering using Resperate, talk to your doctor.
-He or she may be able to tell you if breathing exercises may be helpful in lowering your blood pressure.
+He or she may be able to tell you if slow breathing exercises may be helpful in lowering your blood pressure.